 Caring for someone with dementia can be made easier with a few kitchen adjustments:

-The American Academy of Neurology presents several standards for evaluating if a senior with dementia should still be driving: the Clinical Dementia Rating Scale, caregiver observations, traffic citation and crash history, and impulsive personality characteristics.
+The American Academy of Neurology presents several standards for evaluating if a senior who has dementia should still be driving: the Clinical Dementia Rating Scale, caregiver observations, traffic citation and crash history, and impulsive personality characteristics.
 Experts also state that seniors might start to avoid driving on their own as memory problems intensify.

 Seniors with middle-stage and late-stage dementia can no longer operate a vehicle safely.